 I used to be a purist about my diet and felt like I was betraying myself if ate “unrestricted” foods.
 But I’ve become more flexible when I travel (sometimes for strictly practical reasons).
 I do my best to stay vegan, but in some countries, being so limited can hinder my experience.
 For example, in Turkey, the most common bread, Pide is made with small amounts of milk and egg yolks so it’s not vegan.
 However, I ate Pide and even fresh feta while I was there because I valued experiencing their fresh, local food.

 Recipe for Muhammara

 Since lowering my carb intake, I’ve replaced hummus with Muhammara (jaw dropping – I know!).
 The recipe doesn’t yield a huge amount, but the dip is filling.
-Despite the longish list of ingredients, it’s very easy to make.
+Pair with cut vegetables or these gluten free crackers.